Santa Maria Maggiore: Papal basilica

 As a papal basilica, Santa Maria Maggiore is often used by the pope.
 He presides over the rites for the annual Feast of the Assumption of Mary on 15 August there.
 Except for a few priests and the basilica's archpriest, the canopied high altar is reserved for use by the pope alone.
 Pope Francis visited the basilica on the day after his election.

 The pope gives charge of the basilica to an archpriest, usually a cardinal.
 Formerly, the archpriest was the titular Latin Patriarch of Antioch, a title abolished in 1964.
-Since 29 December 2016, the archpriest has been Stanisław Ryłko.
+Since 4 July 2025, the archpriest has been Rolandas Makrickas.

 In addition to the archpriest and his assistant priests, a chapter of canons is resident.
 Redemptorist, Dominican and Franciscan Friars of the Immaculate priests serve the church.

 The King of Spain, currently Felipe VI, is ex officio protocanon of the basilica's chapter.

 As pope, Francis visited the basilica often, mainly to visit the Salus Populi Romani.
 He visited before and after trips outside the Vatican, calling the icon his "great devotion."
 He had also constructed a tomb next to the icon to be his final resting place upon his death in 2025.
 Francis was laid to rest at Santa Maria Maggiore on the afternoon of Saturday, 26 April 2025, following a funeral procession from Vatican City.
 Francis thereby became the first pope to be interred outside the Vatican since Leo XIII in 1903, and the first pope interred in Santa Maria Maggiore since Clement IX in 1669.